alexa-js/alexa-app/UPGRADING.md

 #### Changes to ExpressJS Support

-After changes, `alexa.express()` no longer requires both `expressApp` and `router` to be passes in.
-Instead, just pass in either an express app or router.
-And alexa-app would be bind to it.
+Express.js integration via `app.express()` now requires one of `expresApp` or `router`.
+When using a router, it will no longer be automatically mounted inside the express app and you may need to implement that outside of this call.

 ##### Use default endpoint